martinrybak/property_change_notifier/README.md

 ```

 ### Adding listeners
 Listeners can be added at any time.
 A listener cannot be `null`.
+Adding a listener with no parameters makes it listen to all properties.
 The same listener can be added to multiple properties.
 The same listener *cannot* be added multiple times to the same property.
-If you add a listener to a non-existent property, nothing happens. `PropertyChangeNotifier` does not check if the property actually exists.
-Adding a listener with no property listens to all properties.
+It doesn't hurt to add a listener to a non-existent property, but it serves no purpose. `PropertyChangeNotifier` does not check if the property actually exists.

 ```
 final model = Foo();
 model.addListener(_barListener, ['bar']);
-model.addListener(_barBazListener, ['bar']);
+model.addListener(_bothListener, ['bar']);
-model.addListener(_barBazListener, ['baz']);
+model.addListener(_bothListener, ['baz']);
 model.addListener(_allListener);

+// _barListener is listening to bar only.
+// _bothListener is listening to bar and baz only.
+// _allListener is listening to all properties.

 ```

 ### Removing listeners
 Listeners can be removed at any time.
-A listener can be removed for one or more properties without being removed from other properties.
+A listener can be removed from one or more properties without being removed from other properties.
 Removing a listener on a property that does not exist is a no-op.

 ```
 final model = Foo();
 model.addListener(_listener, ['bar', 'baz', 'bah']);
 model.removeListener(_listener, ['bar', 'bah']);

-// _listener is now listening to baz only.
+// _listener is listening to baz only.

 ```

-### Strongly Typed Properties
+### Property names

-Referring to properties by strings is error-prone and results in stringly-typed code.
-To avoid this, you can use string constants:
+Referring to properties by string is error-prone and results in [stringly-typed](https://www.techopedia.com/definition/31876/stringly-typed) code.
+To avoid this, you can create string constants:

 ```
 class FooProperties {